Flight (novel): Characters

 Zits (Michael), the main character, is fifteen-years-old.
 For the past nine years of his life, he has been bounced around from negligent family members to remiss foster homes.
 His Irish-American mother died from breast cancer when he was six years old.
 Zits’ Native American father left the family when Zits was born.
 Zits describes himself as "a blank sky, a human solar eclipse," not belonging to anyone and no one belonging to him.
 After staying with his Aunt and her sexually abusive boyfriend for two years after his mother’s death, Zits runs away, starts drinking, smokes crack, steals a car, and finds himself repeatedly in juvenile detention.

 Transformation #1: Hank Storm (FBI Agent) is a short, stocky, attractive, federal agent during the 1975 Indigenous Rights Now!
 (IRON) movement in Red River, Idaho.
 Zits is mortified that he is one of the FBI agents who joined with HAMMER, IRON’s opposition.
 As Hank Storm, Zits learns that Elk and Horse (IRON’s two figureheads) are in cahoots with the FBI and HAMMER.
 Elk and Horse bring Hank and his partner a member of IRON, Junior, to interrogate.
 When Hank’s partner, Art, is unable to attain information from Junior, Art shoots and kills him.
 Hank is forced to shoot Junior as well after he is already dead in order to have his hand in the murder.

 Transformation #2: Native American Boy, The Indian boy lives at the camp at Little Big Horn on the eve of Custer's attack.
-He cannot speak, of previous violence.
+He cannot speak because of damage to his voice box, caused by previous violence.
 He has a father who loves him very much; this is first time Zits feels love and affection from another person.
 His father talks to a Native American with peeling skin and lightning bolts painted on his body; Zits realizes this is Crazy Horse, the Oglala war leader.
 He witnesses the attack and the brutality the Indians inflict on the white man.
 He is then told to cut the throat of a young white soldier but hesitates wanting to give the boy mercy.

 Transformation #3: Native American Tracker, Gus, the Indian tracker, is an old man leading the US Army against Native Americans sometime during the middle of the 19th century.
 He is arthritic and has trouble moving, and he also has a deep-seated hatred for Native Americans, because as a younger man he came across a white settlement where men, women, and children were killed by Native Americans.
 However, during the massacre of the Indian village which he helped initiate, he sees one of the young soldiers, whom he calls Small Saint, running off and saving a little Indian boy, someone he starts to refer to as Bow Boy.
 He is supposed to turn them over but instead helps them get away because the young man joined the military to help people.